 All tracks get ripped using MakeMKV and placed in the /mnt/media/ARM/raw folder as soon as ripping is complete the disk ejects and transcoding starts with HandBrakeCli transcoding every track into /mnt/media/ARM/timestamp_discname.
 You don’t have to wait for transcoding to complete, you can immediately insert the next disk to get it started.

-There is some video file renaming that needs to be done by hand.
+Most of the time everything just works, but in some cases if ARM can’t determine the title some video file renaming needs to be done by hand.
 The ARM will name the folder using the disc title, but this isn’t always accurate.
 For a Season of TV shows I’ll name them using FileBot and then move them to one of the Movie or TV folders that my Emby Server looks at.
 Fortunately this manual part of the process can be done at any time, it won’t hold up ripping more media.
 The Emby Server then downloads artwork and metadata for the videos.

-If an audio track is detected it is ripped to a FLAC file using the abcde ripper.
+If an audio track is detected it is ripped to a FLAC file (or mp3 or whatever you want) using the abcde ripper.
 I opted for the FLAC format because it’s lossless, well supported, and is un-proprietary.
 If you’d prefer a different format ABCDE can be configured to rip to MP3, AAC, OGG, whatever you want.
 I have it dropping the audio files in the same location as the video files but I could probably just move it directly to the music folder where Emby is looking.

 Data Disks (Software, Pictures, etc.)

-If the data type is ISO9660 then a script is run to make a backup ISO image of the disc.
+If ARM determines there is no video on the disc, then a simple script is run to make a backup ISO image of the disc.

 Morality of Ripping